On gap rigidity problems for compact Hermitian symmetric spaces: Abstract

 \section{Abstract}

-We prove a gap rigidity theorem for diagonal curves in irreducible compact Hermitian symmetric spaces of tube type, which is a dual analogy to a theorem obtained in \cite{MR1918134}.
-Motivated by the proof we give a theorem on weaker gap rigidity problems for higher dimensional submanifolds.
+We prove a gap rigidity theorem for diagonal curves in maximal polyspheres of irreducible compact Hermitian symmetric spaces of tube type, which is a dual analogy to a theorem obtained by Mok.
+Motivated by the proof we show that Chow space of certain totally geodesic submanifolds is affine algebraic, which gives a weaker version of gap rigidity for a class of higher dimensional submanifolds.